 The circles can be used to represent the fusion of sperm and egg, which leads to creation.
 The intersection can also symbolize a shared vision between two people.
 In Christendom, it represents Christ.

 There is various type of spirals, such as equiangular, flat, and logarithmic.
 However, the most popular is probably the shape of a nautilus shell.
 All kinds of spirals represent growth and expansion and can be regarded as endless.

 For more information click here: Golden spiral

 The flower of life has been used as a symbol for ages all over worldwide.
+It is a geometric flower.
 It forms a flower-like pattern, with various evenly-spaced circles overlapping each other.
 It is believed to portray the original patterns and forms of time and space.